 ADO River Valley does not organise transport to or from the setting.
 This must be arranged privately or through the supporting professionals.
-The ADO River Valley main office must be advised of the transportation plans so we know who to expect and can contact them in case of an emergency collection.
-If an emergency collection is required, the guardian of you will need to provide a password which is shared with the ADO River Valley Office, and the person collecting.
+The ADO River Valley business office must be advised of the transportation plans so we know who to expect and can contact them in case of an emergency collection.
+If an emergency collection is required, the guardian of that student will need to provide a password which is shared with the ADO River Valley Office, and the person collecting.

 Transport must be on site for a prompt 3:30pm collection.
-Once you have left the site premises via the main reception gate, we hold no responsibility for you.
-We will not hold you back past collection time unless we are instructed to do so in writing from your guardian (based on your vulnerability factors).
-We will continue to keep our waiting area open which you can sit in, independently and await collection.
-You can ring the bell through to us if they have any concerns whilst waiting.
+Once a student has left the site premises via the main reception gate, ADO River Valley holds no responsibility for them.
+ADO River Valley will not hold a student back past collection time unless we are instructed to do so in writing from the guardian (based on their vulnerability factors).
+We will continue to keep our waiting area open which students can sit in, independently and await collection.
+They can ring the bell through to us if they have any concerns whilst waiting.